Robenson Therezie

-Robenson Therezie (born August 5, 1991) is a former American football cornerback.
-He was signed by the Atlanta Falcons as an undrafted free agent after the 2015 NFL Draft.
+Robenson Therezie (born August 5, 1991) is an American former professional football cornerback.
+He was signed by the Atlanta Falcons as an undrafted free agent after the 2015 NFL draft.
 He played college football at Auburn.

 Professional career

 Atlanta Falcons

-Following the 2015 NFL Draft, Therezie was signed by the Atlanta Falcons as an undrafted free agent.
+Following the 2015 NFL draft, Therezie was signed by the Atlanta Falcons as an undrafted free agent.
 He made the team's 53-man roster on September 7, 2015.
-In Week 7 of the 2015 season, Therezie recorded his first career interception off Titans quarterback Zach Mettenberger in the final two minutes of the Falcons 10-7 victory.
+In Week 7 of the 2015 season, Therezie recorded his first career interception off Titans quarterback Zach Mettenberger in the final two minutes of the Falcons 10–7 victory.

 On December 22, 2016, Therezie was released by the Falcons.

 New Orleans Saints

 Therezie was claimed off waivers by the New Orleans Saints on December 23, 2016.
 On August 12, 2017, Therezie was waived by the Saints.

 New York Jets

 On August 13, 2017, Therezie was signed by the New York Jets.
 He was waived on September 2, 2017.